Paco Arango Announces the Release of a New Book Supporting Children With Cancer

 A Book With a Charitable Mission

-In alignment with Arango’s longstanding philanthropic commitment, all proceeds from the book will be donated in full to Fundación Aladina.
-The foundation is widely recognized for its work in improving the quality of life of children and adolescents with cancer, as well as supporting their families through comprehensive psychosocial, emotional, and hospital-based programs.
+In alignment with Paco Arango’s longstanding philanthropic commitment, all proceeds from the book are donated in full to Fundación Aladina.
+This initiative directly supports the foundation’s ongoing work to improve quality of life for children and adolescents with cancer and to provide comprehensive support for their families.

 Bridging Literature, Advocacy, and Pediatric Oncology